PennLINC/aslprep/long_description.rst

 virtually any dataset, ensuring high-quality preprocessing without manual intervention.
 ASLPrep robustly produces high-quality results on diverse ASL data.
-Additionally, ASLPrep introduces less uncontrolled spatial smoothness than observed with commonly used preprocessing tools.
+Additionally, ASLPrep introduces less uncontrolled spatial smoothness than observed with commonly used preprocxessing tools.
 ASLPrep equips neuroscientists with an easy-to-use and transparent preprocessing workflow, which can help ensure the validity of inference and the interpretability of results.